 - Those who want to learn through hands-on experience

-- Those who want to learn systematically from the overall structure
+- Those who want to learn systematically from understanding the overall structure

-While IT engineers and developers are the primary audience, the structure also considers those who have become interested in in-house development through AI.
-There are many sample code examples, and with AI tools like ChatGPT offering web search capabilities, even those who don't normally develop can steadily build their understanding by leveraging AI along the way.
-Actually building things is what leads to the most learning.
+The primary audience is IT engineers and developers, but the book is also structured with consideration for those who have become interested in in-house development through AI.
+There are many sample code examples, and since tools like ChatGPT have web search features, you can leverage AI as you go, allowing even those who don't normally develop software to steadily work through the material with understanding.
+Actually building things is the best way to learn.

-A sample code repository is also provided, so feel free to use it as a reference when building things yourself!
+A sample code repository is also provided, so make great use of it as a reference when building things yourself!

 Table of Contents